Kickstarter-Success-Classifier/kickstarter-/README.md

 •	Found the leakage in the dataset

-•	Built models using scikit-learn and Keras for performance comparison
+•	Built models using scikit-learn and Tensorflow for performance comparison

 •	Feature Engineering helped to increase the model performance